 Naples Assault Defense Lawyer

-If you have been arrested for assault in Naples, Florida, you may be feeling overwhelmed, frightened, and confused.
+If you have been arrested for assault and or battery in Naples, Florida, you may be feeling overwhelmed, frightened, and confused.
 As a violent crime, Florida takes assault charges incredibly seriously.
 Convicted individuals often face time behind bars and thousands of dollars in fines.

 If you are under investigation for assault charges in Naples, there is too much at stake to forgo high-quality legal representation.
-Attorney Robert H. Hanaford has 38 years of experience defending his client’s rights and achieving favorable outcomes for their cases.
+Since 1982, our criminal defense attorney has experience defending his client’s rights and achieving favorable outcomes for their cases.
 When you retain his services, he will work with you to understand every detail of your case and craft a defense strategy that takes your unique circumstances into account.

 What is the Difference Between Assault and Battery in Florida?

 While “assault and battery” is a common term many individuals use to describe certain violent crimes, assault and battery are two separate crimes under Florida law.
 Unfortunately, this misunderstanding may lead to confusion about which charges you face.
 Below are the legal definitions for assault and battery in Florida:

 - Assault: Assault is defined as the willful and unlawful threatening of another person’s safety.
 The individual who made the threat must have had the ability to act on it and instilled a reasonable fear in the victim.

 - Battery: If an individual intentionally touches or hits another person without their consent, the incident would be classified as battery.
 It is also defined as intentionally causing another person bodily harm.

 It is essential to note that a person may be charged with assault even if they did not make physical contact with another person.
 It is also possible to be charged with both assault and battery for one incident.
 When you partner with a skilled criminal defense attorney, they will review every aspect of your case to ensure you understand the charges against you.